 - Tall bottles of liquid are out: instead, try making some DIY Toner Pads.
 Instructions on how to make these are below!

-- Travel friendly forms: Travel friendly forms include wipes, cleansing pads, cleansing sticks, powders.
+- Focus on travel friendly forms: Travel friendly forms include wipes, cleansing pads, cleansing sticks, powders.
 The great thing about skincare innovation is that other forms besides liquids are now available, so take advantage of that

 Moisture, moisture, moisture: